10 Fun Facts About The Lymphatic System | Vital Body Secrets

 • Skeletal Muscle Contraction: Muscles squeezing surrounding vessels push fluid forward.

-• Respiratory Movements: Breathing creates pressure changes aiding flow toward thoracic ducts.
+• Respiratory Movements: Breathing creates pressure changes aiding flow toward the thoracic duct and right lymphatic duct.

 • Lymph Vessel Valves: Prevent backward flow ensuring unidirectional movement.